How to Use Multinomial and Ordinal Logistic Regression in R?

 How Does Multinomial Logistic Regression Work?

 The multinomial logistic regression estimates a separate binary logistic regression model for each dummy variable.
-The result is M-1 binary logistic regression models.
+Consequently, the result is M-1 binary logistic regression models.
 Each model conveys the effect of predictors on the probability of success in that category, in comparison to the reference category.

-Each model has its own intercept and regression coefficients—the predictors can affect each category differently.
-Let’s compare this part with our classics – Linear and Logistic Regression.
+Moreover, each model has its own intercept and regression coefficients—the predictors can affect each category differently.
+To further illustrate this point, let’s compare this part with our classics – Linear and Logistic Regression.

 Standard linear regression requires the dependent variable to be of continuous-level (interval or ratio) scale.
 However, logistic regression jumps the gap by assuming that the dependent variable is a stochastic event.
 The dependent variable describes the outcome of this stochastic event with a density function (a function of cumulated probabilities ranging from 0 to 1).